tk-rusch/tk-rusch.github.io/_pages/biography.md

 ### Work experience
 * 2022: **ICSI + UC Berkeley**, *Visiting scholar*
 * 2021-2022: **Seminar for Applied Mathematics at ETH Zurich**, *Head assistant*
-	+ Managing a group of ∼30 PhD students and post-docs
+	+ Managing a group of ∼30 PhD students and postdoctoral researchers.
-* 2018-2019: **German Aerospace Center (DLR)**, *Researcher*
-	+ Independent part-time research on remote in Edinburgh
-	+ Working on memory-efficient machine learning methods
+	Responsibilities include distributing the teaching load among all employees, organise PhD applications, hire teaching assistants as well as being the point of contact for the department.

-* 2017-2018: **German Aerospace Center (DLR)**, *Student researcher*
+* 2017-2019: **German Aerospace Center (DLR)**, *Student researcher*
-	+ Research-oriented position in the field of computational geometry and numerical algorithms at the Institute of High-Performance Computing
+	+ Research-oriented position in the field of memory-efficient machine learning methods, computational geometry, and numerical algorithms at the High-Performance Computing group (Institute of Software Technology).
-	+ Contribution to open-source software

 * 2016-2017: **Institute for Discrete Mathematics Bonn**, *Student assistant*
 * 2015-2016: **Institute for Numerical Simulation Bonn**, *Intern*